 5873

 November and December are undeniably heavy mail months.
-Seniors find a plethora of flyers and unsolicited information regarding Medicare, supplemental health insurance, or political flyers in their mailboxes.
-Information on caring for a loved one, a commitment not traditionally covered by insurance, is seldom found.
+Seniors find a plethora of flyers and unsolicited information regarding Medicare, supplemental health insurance, or political messaging in their mailboxes.
+The volume of material can be overwhelming and difficult to sort through, often creating confusion rather than clarity.
+While much of this information focuses on coverage options and policy changes, information on caring for a loved one, a commitment not traditionally covered by insurance, is seldom found.
+Yet caregiving remains one of the most significant responsibilities faced by families today.

 The National Library of Health has broken down the statistics of caring for a family member over the age of sixty-five to be at least 17.7 million individuals in the United States.
 Older family members needing assistance due to physical, mental, or cognitive limitations are the primary care recipients.
-Most caregivers are “unpaid,” saving billions of dollars for the medical world.
-The role of caregiver is typically a female over the age of forty.
-Statistics indicate thirty to sixty-eight percent of caregivers die before the person they are caring for.
+These needs may range from help with daily activities such as bathing, dressing, and meal preparation to managing medications, transportation, and medical appointments.
+Most caregivers are unpaid, collectively saving billions of dollars for the healthcare system each year.
+The role of caregiver is typically filled by a female over the age of forty, often balancing employment, parenting, and household responsibilities alongside caregiving duties.
+Statistics indicate that thirty to sixty-eight percent of caregivers die before the person they are caring for, highlighting the immense toll caregiving can take.

 1. Scheduling and attending medical appointments: Is your own schedule flexible?
 Do you have a vehicle easy to get in and out of?
 Are you able to understand and discuss the doctor’s findings with your Senior?
 Is there ample time to oversee a care plan?
 Are you willing to monitor medication?